 In the natural scheme of things in the spring and summer months, environmental conditions in the ocean, such as water temperature, light and seagrass growth, are favorable for the growth of coral limestone.
 While, during the fall and winter, low light and temperature conditions along with the annual decomposition of seagrass, result in a slowing, or small-scale loss of reef growth.

-2 is absorbed by seawater, ocean pH declines.
+However, as atmospheric CO2 is absorbed by seawater, ocean pH declines.
 The result is that the natural summer growth cycle of coral is no longer large enough to offset the effects of dissolution from ocean acidification.

 “We don’t have as much time as we previously thought,” said Chris Langdon, UM Rosenstiel School professor of marine biology and ecology, and a senior author of the study.
 “The reefs are beginning to dissolve away.”